alberttheprince/rpemotes-reborn/README.md

 `Esc > settings > keybinds > fivem`

-- More keybinds are now using key mappings which means that they are now available in your FiveM settings to change (`FavKeybind` and `RagdollKeybind`)
+- More keybinds are now using key mappings which means that they are now available in your FiveM settings to change (`RagdollKeybind`)

 # Keybinds 🎛️